vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 They will not get any rewards and at the start of the next epoch they will be removed from the validator set.

+In the case where a node is removed due to lack of performance, or due to a reduction in the value of `network.validators.tendermint.number`, the onus is on all of the remaining validators to remove the demoted member from the Multisig contract.
+They are incentivised to do so by all receiving a `validator_score` of `0` until the excess member is removed.

 Note that this could become obsolete if a future version of the protocol implements threshold signatures or another method that allows all validators to approve Ethereum actions.